 To apply for the Disability Allowance, you need to fill out the Disability Allowance Application.

-The form can be downloaded directly from the link above or you can pick up a physical copy at the following locations:
+The form can be downloaded directly or you can pick up a physical copy at the following locations:

 - Intreo Centre or Local Social Welfare Office